Cycling Plans & Projects

-When the Downtown Protected Bike Lane Demonstration (23rd Street and 4th Avenue) wrapped up in November 2017, Council directed the Administration to report back on what a complete and connected downtown ‘AAA’ cycling network would look like in Saskatoon.
+When the Downtown Protected Bike Lane Demonstration (23rd Street and 4th Avenue) wrapped up in November 2017, City Council directed the Administration to report back on what a complete and connected downtown all ages and abilities (AAA) cycling network would look like in Saskatoon.

 The Downtown Active Transportation Network Plan will:

 - Take into consideration how AT facilities connect to Saskatoon’s wider network;

 - Consider the impacts to all users in the Downtown to ensure that the most appropriate streets host AT facilities.

 Planning for the Downtown AT Network is underway.